 During menopause, hormone levels fluctuate dramatically, leading to night sweats and hot flashes that can wake the brain during sleep.
 Other sleep disorders also become more common with menopause—studies have found that women spend less time in rapid eye movement (REM) sleep and when they wake up, they feel less well-rested.

 Second Shift Duties

-Women tend to carry more of the second-shift duties in a home: the housework, childcare, and house management duties that must be completed after one’s paid job.
+Especially since COVID, women tend to carry more of the second-shift duties in a home: the housework, childcare, and house management duties that must be completed after one’s paid job.
 Researchers estimate the unpaid work women do at home—cooking, cleaning, shopping, taking care of kids, and managing household routines—is equal to an extra month of work each year.

 It’s no wonder you’re tired.

 Lastly, your sleep environment could be to blame for keeping you from getting the rest you need.
 Sleeping on the wrong pillow, for example, could be a literal pain in the neck that causes wakefulness during the night.

 Spending too much time on your smartphone before bedtime, sleeping in a room that’s too hot, or excess noise at night could also be disrupting your sleep.

 And a tossing, turning, or snoring bed partner doesn’t help, either.